Avoiding Disparity Amplification under Different Worldviews: Hybrid Worldviews

 In this section, we propose a family of more realistic worldviews for the case where $\Ycs$ and $\Yos$ are categorical.
 As we have depicted in Figure~\ref{fig:spaces}, worldviews describe the relationship between the construct and observed spaces.
 Because our definition of disparity amplification has to do with inter-group disparities, here we focus specifically on the inter-group disparities in $\Ycs$ and $\Yos$.
 Note that the WAE worldview has the effect of assuming that none of the disparity in $\Yos$ is explained by $\Ycs$.
 By contrast, under the WYSIWYG worldview, all of the disparity in $\Yos$ is explained by $\Ycs$.
 Described below is the $\alpha$-Hybrid worldview, which is a family of worldviews that occupy the space between the two extremes of WAE and WYSIWYG. \begin{worldview}[$\alpha$-Hybrid] Let $\alpha \in [0, 1]$.
 Under the \emph{$\alpha$-Hybrid} worldview, exactly an $\alpha$ fraction of the disparity in $\Yos$ is explained by $\Ycs$.
 More formally,

-\end{worldview} It is easy to see that the WAE worldview is equivalent to the 0-Hybrid worldview.
-On the other hand, the relationship between the WYSIWYG and 1-Hybrid worldviews is only unidirectional.
+\end{worldview} While the WAE worldview is equivalent to the 0-Hybrid worldview, the relationship between the WYSIWYG and 1-Hybrid worldviews is only unidirectional.
 Although the WYSIWYG worldview implies the 1-Hybrid worldview, there are plenty of ways to satisfy $\dtv(\Ycs|Z{=}0, \Ycs|Z{=}1) = \dtv(\Yos|Z{=}0, \Yos|Z{=}1)$ even when the equality $\Ycs = \Yos$ does not hold.
 If we wanted to make the relationship bidirectional, we could instead have assumed that $\Ycs$ can be broken down into two components, one of which satisfies WAE and the other WYSIWYG.
-However, this would mean that every component of $\Ycs$ is either equal with respect to $Z$ (WAE) or measurable (WYSIWYG), whereas in practice many inter-group disparities in the construct space are not easily measurable.
-Therefore, to make the $\alpha$-Hybrid worldview more realistic, we sacrifice one direction of the relationship between the WYSIWYG and 1-Hybrid worldviews.
+However, this would mean that every component of $\Ycs$ is either equal with respect to $Z$ (WAE) or observable (WYSIWYG), whereas in practice many inter-group disparities in the construct space are not easily observable.
+Thus, to make the $\alpha$-Hybrid worldview more realistic, we sacrifice one direction of the relationship between the WYSIWYG and 1-Hybrid worldviews.

 Now we introduce the $\alpha$-disparity test and prove that it corresponds to the $\alpha$-Hybrid worldview.
 Unlike the demographic parity and equalized odds tests, the $\alpha$-disparity test is parametrized and therefore can be applied to various real-world situations. \begin{definition}[$\alpha$-Disparity Test] A model passes the \emph{$\alpha$-disparity test} if